The above information is for the class entering in the fall of 2017.

 * Total Program Tuition is for 30 credit hours; students who wish to extend their program by adding nine credit hours will pay for additional credits at a part-time, per-credit-hour rate of $1,300.

-* Tuition is subject to review and/or change, with approval by the University Provost's Office and Case Western Reserve University Board of Trustees.
+* The Master's in Finance tuition is subject to review and/or change, with approval by the University Provost's Office and Case Western Reserve University Board of Trustees.

 Applicants to the MSM-Finance program should indicate whether they wish to be considered for a merit based scholarship in the “Financial Aid and Funding” section of the online application.
 Consideration for a scholarships does not require a separate application and does not affect the admission decision.
 All scholarship decisions are made at the time of admittance and applicants receiving one are informed in their decision letters.